RandomNameQ/path-of-vision/README.md

 - virus total cheks.

 // todo add information about consumed resources
+// add bugs and soluti
+// add guid to track buffs

 :star: Tracks your chosen buffs and displays them where you put them.